Worcestershire borders the counties of Herefordshire, Shropshire, Staffordshire, West Midlands, Warwickshire, and Gloucestershire.

 Two major rivers flow through Worcestershire – The River Severn and the Avon.

 Worcestershire was the heartland of the early English kingdom, absorbed by the Kingdom of Mercia during the 7th century.
 Leading up to the Norman conquest, the Church, supported by Worcester Cathedral, Evesham Abbey, Pershore Abbey, Malvern Priory, and other religious houses, increasingly dominated the county.
-In Worcestershire 1265, Simon de Montfort was killed in the Battle of Evesham and in 1642, the Battle of Powick Bridge was the start of the English Civil War, which was effectively ended at the Battle of Worcester in 1651.
-In the 19th century, Worcester was a centre of glove making and Kidderminster became a centre for the manufacturing of carpets.
-Redditch specialised in the manufacture of needles, springs, and hooks and Droitwich Spa was a centre of salt production from Roman times, with one of the principal Roman roads running through the town and Malvern was one of the centres of the 19th century rise in English spa towns.
+In 1265, Simon de Montfort was killed in the Battle of Evesham and in 1642, the Battle of Powick Bridge was the start of the English Civil War, which was effectively ended at the Battle of Worcester in 1651.
+In the 19th century, Worcester was a centre of glove-making, and Kidderminster became a centre for the manufacturing of carpets.
+Redditch specialised in the manufacture of needles, springs, and hooks, and Droitwich Spa was a centre of salt production from Roman times, with one of the principal Roman roads running through the town, and Malvern was one of the centres of the 19th-century rise in English spa towns.

 Worcestershire County Museum at Hartlebury Castle

-From April – August the Castle’s magnificent State Rooms, Medieval Great Hall, and Georgian Saloons are open to the public.
-Within the grounds, there is a Cider Mill a Transport Gallery housing a fascinating array of vehicles such as; a fire engine, hansom cab, bicycles, carts and a collection of beautifully decorated Gipsy caravans.
+From April – August, the Castle’s magnificent State Rooms, Medieval Great Hall, and Georgian Saloons are open to the public.
+Within the grounds, there is a Cider Mill, a Transport Gallery housing a fascinating array of vehicles such as a fire engine, a hansom cab, bicycles, carts and a collection of beautifully decorated Gipsy caravans.

 See more information on the museum website – Stourport Rd, Hartlebury DY11 7XZ, England